It’s summertime, and that means mosquito season is in full swing. For some people, a bite from a mosquito is nothing more than an itchy annoyance.

 Tattooing forces tattoo ink and other contaminants DEEP into the skin, which can cause irritation and inflammation.
 If you have a mosquito bite, it’s best to wait until the skin heals before getting a tattoo.

-- May cause infections
+• May cause infections

-- Swelling might make it difficult for the tattoo artist
+• Swelling might make it difficult for the tattoo artist

-- Once the swelling comes down the tattoo might look different
+• Once the swelling comes down the tattoo might look different

-- Scratching (due to itching caused by the bite) might mess up the tattoo after its done
+• Scratching (due to itching caused by the bite) might mess up the tattoo after it’s done

 Infections

-Some mosquitos may carry viruses or parasites and if one of these bad boys bite you have a good chance of getting infected and will fall seriously ill.
+Some mosquitos may carry viruses or parasites and if one of these bad boys bites you have a good chance of getting infected and will fall seriously ill.
 You will not be able to get the tattoo done if this happens.

 Scratching

-Alright say you got a tattoo over a bite.
+Alright, say you got a tattoo over a bite.

-Mosquito bites causes the infected area to itch, the more you scratch the more your skin inflames.
+Mosquito bites cause the infected area to itch, the more you scratch the more your skin inflames.
 So now, if you start scratching your fresh tattoo on the infected area it will likely remove the top layer of your skin prematurely which will certainly mess up your tattoo causing patchy areas.

 Swelling

-After the the swelling goes away the tattoo might even look different and UGLIER because it was done on raised skin and when it comes back to the normal size the ink concentration on particular spots might change making the tattoo look different.
+After the the swelling goes away the tattoo might even look different and ugly because it was done on raised skin and when it comes back to the normal size the ink concentration on particular spots might change making the tattoo look different.

 Are Mosquitoes Attracted To Fresh Tattoos?